sunipan/310-Individual-Project/README.md

 #### Google Geocode API:
 Users can use this turn any address into a geocode (lat & longitude coordinate).
 They are also able to turn any *on-land* geocode back into its corresponding address.
 The geocode must be on-land as we cannot get addresses for a coordinate in the middle of an ocean.
 To access this ability the user can type keywords like 'address', 'geo', or 'map'.

+***NOTE: These APIs don't necessarily improve the conversation with the chatbot, but instead give the chatbot more functionalities that the user can explore which makes for an overall improved experience.***